VikeLabs/Collabify/README.md

 - All `stylesheets` live in the `/src/styles/` dir.
 Adding a dir for each pages, for example:
   All stylesheets being used in the homepage would go into `src/styles/home/` dir.
+- In `/src/components` if it is not a globally used component (only used in a certain page) then name the component after the page you are using it in.
+Eg: `components/Home` has components that are used in Home page
+- `/src/helper` and `/src/hooks` are globally used (used in more then one file).
+If you are making a helper or hook for a specific component, please do that inside of the components folder.
+Eg: `/components/GroupCalendar` a helper function relating to it is put inside of the folder.

 ### Code Style